nymtech/nym/ts-packages/README.md

 ```
 cd ts-packages/react-webpack-with-theme-example
-yarn start
+npm run start
 ```

 Our React components have a Storybook in [react-components](./react-components):

 ```
 cd ts-packages/react-components
-yarn storybook
+npm run storybook
 ```

 ## Development

-Watch mode is available in some packages with `yarn watch`.
+Watch mode is available in some packages with `npm run watch`.

 See [mui-theme](./mui-theme/README.md) for an example.